PRESERVING CHICAGO’S HISTORIC VOCATIONAL SCHOOLS

 MAPPING GIRLS’ VOCATIONAL EDUCATION

-As an urban and public historian, I aim to help integrate the histories of girls and women into the historical landscape and to highlight how gender, in conjunction with race and class, has shaped our built environment.
-My digital project in progress, “Mapping Girls’ Vocational Education in Chicago, 1879-1930,” uncovers an educational landscape that no longer exists in Chicago dedicated to preparing girls for work in the home, factory, and office.
-This interactive map plots the diverse institutions where girls under 18 received vocational education in Chicagoland, including Catholic industrial schools for homeless girls, state reformatories for girls deemed “delinquent” and “feeble-minded” by county courts, and neighborhood public schools.
-In doing so, this project demonstrates that competing efforts to educate girls for work had a profound impact on Chicago’s urban landscape between 1879 and 1930.
-When completed, I hope this project will be a useful research tool for other historians and a potential teaching aid for Chicago students.
+My digital project (under construction) “Mapping Vocational Education for Girls, 1879-1930,” uncovers an educational landscape that no longer exists in Chicago dedicated to preparing girls for work in the home, factory, and office.
+This interactive map plots institutions founded and run by women where girls between the ages of 10 and 20 received vocational education in Chicagoland.
+These include former Catholic industrial schools for homeless girls; settlement houses for immigrant daughters; and labor schools run by trade union women.
+In mapping girls’ vocational education, this project demonstrates how competing efforts to educate girls for work impacted Chicago’s urban landscape between 1879 and 1930.
+When completed I hope this project will be useful research tool for local historians and a potential teaching aid for Chicago students.